Adult Medicaid

 The applicant/recipient must have begun a continuous period of institutionalization which begins when: 1) he/she is admitted to a LTC facility or 2) he/she is admitted to a general hospital and his/her stay exceeds 30 days of continuous care.
 Financial need must also exist.

-Individuals may apply at the local county Department of Social Services where they live or did live prior to entering a facility.
+Individuals may apply at the local county Department of Social Services in the county where they live or where they lived prior to entering a facility.
 A representative may apply for the applicant on their behalf.

 Community Alternatives Program (CAP)